BozoJim/NewWorldStatusBot/README.md

 ## Configure config.json

-Rename or copy `config.json.example` to `config.json`.
+Rename or copy `.env.example` to `.env`.
 This is where you'll store your secrets.

 Client ID and Application ID are the same.
-Find this in General Information add it it to your `config.json` as `clientID`.
+Find this in General Information add it it to your `.env` as `CLIENT_ID`.

 Token is the token to access your bot.
 Keep this one safe!
 After creating a bot via the Bot tab, click the `Click to Reveal Token` button.
-Copy that to `tokenID`.
+Copy that to `TOKEN_ID`.

 Guild ID is the id of the channel if you want to use slash commands.
-Add the ID of your channel as `guildId`.
+Add the ID of your channel as `GUILD_ID`.

+Alternatively, you can just use environment variables.

 # Run it